Where Quine Streaming Graph Fits In Kafka-Based Data Pipelines

 Inline Graph Analytics

-One of the first “a-ha’s” when we talk to data engineers operating real-time data pipelines is that while Quine shares much in common with traditional graph databases (data is represented as nodes and edges, nodes have properties, and you can query it using the two most common graph query languages), it is radically different in one specific way: it runs inline with your stream, becoming another part of the data pipeline.
+One of the first “a-ha’s” when we talk to data engineers operating real-time data pipelines is that while Quine shares much in common with graph databases (data is represented as nodes and edges, nodes have properties, and you can query it using the two most common graph query languages), it is radically different in one specific way: it runs inline with your stream, becoming another part of the data pipeline.

-Unlike traditional graph databases, which are static stores accumulating data and are therefore essentially an off-ramp from the data stream, Quine doesn’t divert the flow of data through the system.
+Unlike graph databases, which are static stores accumulating data and are therefore essentially an off-ramp from the data stream, Quine doesn’t divert the flow of data through the system.

-Traditional graph databases cannot process data inline in real time.
+Graph databases cannot process data inline in real time.

 This is not meant to be a slight on graph databases.
 They just weren’t built from the ground up to exist inline with Kafka-driven data streams.